 For the Parent who is Marrying and Pays Child Support

-As the parent paying child support, the court will not assume that you have more household income to calculate a higher amount of child support owed to your child’s mother/father.
-The court will also not decrease your child support payments to your child’s mother/father because have you have married or now live with another individual.
+As the parent paying child support, the court will not use a higher household income for the calculations.
+The court will also not decrease your child support payments because have you have married or now live with someone else.

-In sum, regardless of which side of the child support formula the parent is on, his or her new spouse’s income will not affect child support calculations, up or down.
+In sum, regardless of which side of the child support formula the parent is on, his or her new spouse’s income will not affect child support calculations.

-* NOTE: However, children you have with the new spouse may impact your child support with your ex-spouse/partner.
+However, children with a new spouse may impact child support.
 Therefore, children from other marriages can impact child support calculations.